marcpare/frozenflaskblog/pages/index.md

 <h2>software product development</h2>

 <div class="letter">
-  <p>Hi, I'm Marc Par&eacute; and I design and write software that delivers results, particularly for early stage product development of web applications.
+  <p>Hi, I'm Marc Par&eacute; and I design and write software, particularly as part of the product development process.
 For example, I have</p>

   <ul>
     <li>designed and built a web software product prototype that raised a $500k angel investment</li>